BayBE — A Bayesian Back End for Design of Experiments¶

 recommendnew experiments.We can

-add_measurementsof target values for the measured parameter settings to the campaign’s database.
+add_measurementsof target values for the measured parameter configurations to the campaign’s database.

 Note that these two steps can be performed in any order.
 In particular, available measurements can be submitted at any time and also several times before querying the next recommendations.

-df = campaign.recommend(batch_size=3) # Recommend three experimental settings to test
+df = campaign.recommend(batch_size=3) # Recommend three experimental configurations to test

 print(df)

-The below table shows the three parameter setting for which BayBE recommended to measure the reaction yield.
+The below table shows the three parameter configurations for which BayBE recommended to measure the reaction yield.

 Granularity Pressure[bar] Solvent